-The Bible-endorse, popularly accepted idea that overindulgence might harm children was tightened by a turn of phrase in the 1640s.
+The Bible-endorsed, popularly accepted idea that overindulgence harms children was tightened by a turn of phrase in the 1640s.
 Previously the Old French term espillier, meaning to plunder, was mostly applied to armies, but enfants of the aristocratic classes in Lyon suddenly founded themselves in possession of a new pejorative.
 At the time, the term hadn’t yet been applied to edibles.
 Kids spoiled before food did.
+The idea of the enfant espilie went viral.

-Why have American parents always had such a pronounced fear of spoiling their children?
-In part because it is possible.
-Most psychiatrists agree that parents can Frankenstein a specific kind of asshole into being.
-And many psychiatrists insists that most American parents, subjected to specific cultural and economic expectations, do exactly that.
+So, why have American parents come to fear spoiling their children so much that they refuse to even help themselves?
+The answer lies at least partly in the fact that spoiled children are a real phenomenon.
+Most psychiatrists agree that parents can, in fact, Frankenstein a specific kind of asshole into being.
+And many psychiatrists insist that American parents, subjected to specific cultural and economic expectations, do exactly that.
 If fear is a form of self-recognition (and it almost invariably is), it makes sense that Americans would live in dread of entitlement.
-Several centuries of crummy received wisdom have made it all but inevitable.
+Concern is self-diagnosis, but a broader cultural cure remains in the offing.

 Though Alfred Alder made the first scholarly attempt to pathologize the spoilage in the early 1900s, he was more of a finger wagger than a psychologist.
 The credit for making the first truly modern attempt to pathologize spoilage rightly belongs to Dr. Bruce.
 J. Mcintosh.
 In 1989, Mcintosh published an article titled Spoiled Child Syndrome in Pediatrics.
 In it, he made the case that many pediatricians declined to talk to parents about spoiling because the term was derogatory and poorly defined, allowing behavioral issues to be left untreated.
 To clear up the problem, Mcintosh proposed a new syndrome that could be clearly diagnosed.